 Mabel

 Mabel was 23 years old when we saved her on Giving Tuesday 2024.
-She’s still unhandled, so we don't know when she was rounded up or whether she's just been left in a field somewhere.
+She was unhandled, so we didn't know when she was rounded up or whether she's just been left in a field somewhere.
 The kill pen contacted us about her before she was even posted as she needed immediate veterinary attention.
 They asked if we could help.
 Of course we couldn't say no to that and had her picked up.
 Mabel's feet were in horrible condition and she had a nasty abscess.
 Our Giving Tuesday donors made it clear they wanted her to come to Skydog Malibu to winter on warm sand and begin to heal.

 She traveled to Malibu with a mini-pony, Snowball, and the two became fast friends.
 They like to run together on the rugged terrain of Malibu, which is the best thing for her feet.
 It’s nature’s way of keeping equine hooves in good shape.
 The first time we released her onto the hills, she stopped at the top, tucked herself into sage brush, and scanned the distance, perhaps remembering how it felt to be wild and free.